danfmaia/CodeQuery-API/readme.md

 # Codebase Query API

-**Codebase Query API** is a lightweight and efficient Flask-based API designed to assist AI-powered tools in navigating and interacting with codebases.
-With this API, AI assistants can programmatically query project file structures and retrieve file contents, helping developers efficiently explore and manage large codebases.
+**Codebase Query API** is a lightweight and efficient Flask-based tool designed to enable AI assistants—such as custom GPTs—to navigate and interact with local code.
+With this API, smart agents can effortless query project structures and retrieve up-to-date file contents, helping developers efficiently explore and manage large codebases.
 By adhering to customizable ignore patterns via `.agentignore`, the API ensures that only relevant files are retrieved, making it an invaluable tool for AI-driven code analysis and development.

-🤖 **Curious Fact**: During its development, the **Codebase Query API** was an integral part of its own creation process, being used to query and analyze its own files while the project evolved.
+🤖 **Curious Fact**: During its development, the **Codebase Query API** was an integral part of its own creation process, being used to analyze, write, and debug its own files while the project evolved.
 This unique feedback loop made it a participant in its own development stages!

 ## Features